webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

   device.queue.writeBuffer(workBuffer, 0, input);
 ```

-Above we call `device.createBuffer` to create a buffer. `size` is the size in
+Above, we call `device.createBuffer` to create a buffer. `size` is the size in
 bytes.
 In this case, it will be 12 because the size in bytes of a `Float32Array` of 3
 values is 12.
 If you're not familiar with `Float32Array` and typed arrays then
 see [this article](webgpu-memory-layout.html).